Ryan-Sapone/Nmap-and-Wireshark-Lab/README.md

 <img src="https://user-images.githubusercontent.com/107446796/180570524-560e81f4-15c5-4e48-8b58-a9db7d8d527e.png">
 <img src="https://user-images.githubusercontent.com/107446796/180570533-f4464d30-28a5-4556-ae56-a2d182b1d718.png">
+Same information, however you can see the ACK message being sent for the open port 80, completing the connection.

 <h2>-sA</h2>
 This scan is different than the others discussed so far in that it never determines open (or even open|filtered) ports.
 It is used to map out firewall rulesets, determining whether they are stateful or not and which ports are filtered.